Irys-xyz/Irys-docs/pages/faqs/dev-faq.md

 ## Are Irys nodes rate-limited?

-There is no limitation on the number of requests from one IP to a node.
+There are no rate-limits on paid-for uploads.

+Uploads below 100 KiB are free on Node 2, these uploads are rate-limited.
+If you upload more than 600 transactions within a minute and have a funded balance on Node 2 that balance will be used to pay for the transaction.
+If you don't have a balance, then you'll get a `402 - Free transaction limit exceeded, funds required` error.

-## Is it possible to know an upload’s id before uploading?
+## Is it possible to know an upload’s ID before uploading?

 Yes.
 You can create/sign/upload transactions in multiple steps.

-## What is the format of the transaction id?
+## What is the format of the transaction ID?

 It is 32 bytes base64url encoded.

-## Is there an expected max/min length of a transaction id?
+## Is there an expected max/min length of a transaction ID?

 43 bytes.